thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-related-recommendations.md

     ...
     ```

-    Related recommendations should be included in a specific item's details, since each item will have its own recommendations to send.
+    Related recommendations should be included in a specific item's details because each item will have its own recommendations to send.
 The recommended IDs should be related to the item by theme, genre, episodes, or some other connection.

     The recommendations property can appear anywhere within the items details, and it can use a different name other than `recommendations`.
 In the following steps, you'll write a query in a recipe to target the values that your recommendations element contains.

     Note that if you have an [MRSS feed][fire-app-builder-configure-mrss-feed] that conforms to iTunes specifications, adding custom elements may require more coding, since you'll need to define custom namespaces to use in your XML.
 (Instructions on adding custom namespaces in XML is beyond the scope of this documentation.)

-3. In your app's **assets > recipes** folder, open your contents recipe file.
+3. In your app's **assets > recipes** folder, open your app's contents recipe file.
 (You most likely renamed this file when you [set up your contents recipe][fire-app-builder-set-up-recipes-content].
 Originally the file was called LightCastContentsRecipe.json.)
 4. In the `matchList` parameter, add a match for the `recommendations` element.
 For example, the `matchList` parameter might look like this:

     ```json